theopn/theopn.github.io/content/blog/2025-12-27-comic-code.md

 (Comic Code "only takes inspiration from Comic Sans and was drawn entirely from scratch and legally distinct.")

 I remembered the urge to buy the font when I first watched the video ~3~ 4 years ago, but I was a responsible college freshman who did not want to waste my parents' hard-earned money on a \$30 font.
-Instead, I used [Fantasque Sans](https://github.com/belluzj/fantasque-sans) for a while, which is another Comic-Sans-esque, fun, monospaced font, but the itch never went away.
+Instead, I used [Fantasque Sans](https://github.com/belluzj/fantasque-sans) for a while, which is another Comic Sans-esque, fun, monospaced font, but the itch never went away.
 I also noticed that Wolfgang is still using the font to this day (7:24 in [his latest video](https://www.youtube.com/watch?v=J9dBOx1CD4w)).

-4 years later, I am much more numb to irresponsible purchases, and I have decided that my terminal deserved some fun.
+4 years later, I am much more numb to irresponsible purchases, and I have decided that my terminal deserves some fun.

 {{< figure src="/images/2025-12-27-comic-code/new-macos-sc.jpg" caption="Screenshot taken from my MacBook Air sitting at a local cafe sipping matcha"  >}}